heru-inc/arbor-api-go/README.md

-# Go API client for arbor-api-go
+# Go API client for arborapi

 This API provides a RESTful interface to interact with your organization's data.